ericyoc/safe_unsafe_traffic_signs_poc/README.md

   * The core of this project involves generating a diverse **dataset** of these three traffic sign types with controlled safety parameters.
   * This is achieved using a **Conditional Generative Adversarial Network (GAN)**, which is fundamentally built upon **Convolutional Neural Networks (CNNs)**.
   * The GAN allows for the creation of both MUTCD-compliant (safe) and non-compliant (unsafe) signs by manipulating key visual properties like reflectivity and contrast according to predefined rules.
+A critical aspect of this generation is understanding the **trade-off between creating subtle versus coarse variances**, balancing realism with the need for a classifier to effectively learn safety distinctions.
   * The project also incorporates robust **directory services** to manage the generated image files and other project assets within the Colab environment.

 **Importance for Safety:**